O- WE OWN OUR ACTIONS

 Students cannot achieve all of our goals as a school community and their personal goals without a guide, mentor, or coach.
 I urge all family and community members who are currently in this position to take it seriously.
 Students at OEC need you!
 There is no place like OEC.
 Our unique population of students are amazing young people who have incredibly bright futures ahead of them.

 Our doors are always open and we welcome you to come visit.
-We invite you to check us out and see all the wonderful things happening in our classrooms ever day.
+We invite you to check us out and see all the wonderful things happening in our classrooms every day.

 With Gratitude and Best Wishes,